- 60% of U.S. consumers say they visit physical stores less than before the pandemic

 - Automate tracking: Nearly all shoppers say they want to be able to track shipments from purchase to delivery.
 Be sure to share tracking links with buyers immediately after the sale, which can be sent by triggered email from your eCommerce platform.
 If your eCommerce site lacks this capability, shipping platforms like Easyship make it easy to automate this key customer outreach and keep customers happy.
 If you do, you can redirect shoppers to a personalized, professionally designed tracking page instead of the clunky courier website.

-- Offer transparent shipping: Shoppers prefer to buy from brands who provide shipping options that match their budget and timeline.
+- Offer transparent shipping: Shoppers prefer to buy from brands that provide shipping options that match their budget and timeline.
 In other words, buyers want to see real-time rates and accurate delivery lead times.
 Retailers like Amazon offer a mix of choice and transparency within a seamless checkout to achieve high conversion rates.

 Takeaway: Quality shipping is the end cap on a satisfying and retentive customer experience.

-Returns: the New Pillar of eCommerce Customer Service
+Returns: The New Pillar of eCommerce Customer Service

 Returns are increasingly prevalent in coronavirus-era shopping, making them a vital service channel for merchants.
 In 2020, US consumers returned a staggering $428 billion of goods for a return rate of 10.6%, according to McKinsey.
 Nearly a quarter of returns volume was from eCommerce.